Designing the advanced version of a forgotten game from the 80s, and making it 3D printable at home

 Close Blast (CB) - The Close Blast attack is a close range attack, targeting the three hexes immediately in front of a dragon.
 The Close Blast attack creates a wall of flames directly in front of the dragon, which extends from 1 height above the dragon’s current height, to 1 height below.
 In total, 9 hexes are targeted.
 All dragons at those heights in the targeted hexes are hit.

-We can think of these three main attacks as our version of the projectile, flamethrower, and explosive-style attacks found in other wargames.
+These three main attacks are the DragonWars version of the projectile, flamethrower, and explosive-style attacks found in other wargames.

-Something fun we can add to our game which is not found in other aerial combat games is an opportunity attack between dragons that get too close to each other.
-This will further discourage crowding and keep players moving.
-We can think of this as the dragons clawing or biting each other.
+Something fun in DragonWars which is not found in other aerial combat games is an opportunity attack between dragons that get too close to each other.
+This further discourages crowding and keeps players moving.
+It represents the dragons clawing or biting each other.

 Attack | Range | Area of Effect | Damage | Energy Cost |